Malaise era: End of the era

-Views on era
+Legacy

-The combination of the oil crises and government regulations has led numerous journalists to reflect on the reduced performance and perceived aesthetic deficiencies of cars offered to Americans in this era.
+Numerous journalists have reflected on the reduced performance and perceived aesthetic deficiencies of cars offered to Americans in this era.
 One journalist described this period of automotive history as the "worst era in car design".
 Another journalist wrote that cars of this era were "bloated, underpowered, and uninspired".

 Despite complaints against cars from this era and claims that they would never appreciate in value, select vehicles from the 1970s and 1980s started becoming more popular in the late 2010s.
 Their increase in popularity led to the creation of car shows dedicated only to cars from this era.
 According to the Hagerty Price Guide, these cars have recently seen the greatest increase in value when compared to other used cars: 82% of used cars saw no increase in price in 2018, but cars from the 1970s and 1980s increased in value by 24% and 38% respectively in the same year.